- Activity Pool

 At least 6 lap lanes are open during all normal operating hours.
 Lap swimmers are expected to circle swim when there are more than 2 swimmers per lane.
 Circle swimming is defined as swimming in a lane in a standard counter-clockwise direction, up the right side and back down the left.
 For the safety and comfort of the lap swimmers, the lap lanes are for lap swimming only.

-Swanson Pool sells swim diapers at the Admission counter.
+Swanson Pool sells swim diapers at Guest Services.

 The lifeguard staff is trained under the top national water park safety program, Ellis & Associates.
 The lifeguard staff must complete and pass a 20-hour training program which includes lifeguard rescue skills, CPR/AED/First Aid training, oxygen administration training, and emergency procedures.
 The lifeguards must also attend weekly in-service training sessions and participate in surprise simulations.
 Throughout the year, auditors from Ellis & Associates conduct 3 unannounced visits to audit staff performance.